 L: We have been together for over ten years.
-In fact, I wasn’t even in my 20’s when we started this amazing journey together.
+In fact, I wasn’t even in my 20’s when we started this fantastic journey together.
 Fran never pressured me for anything and really showed me how to be the best version of myself.

 And, tell us all the proposal details…

-A week before I was going to propose to Lynnea the Kennedy Center reached out to me with the idea to do it on stage but only after the show was over.
+A week before I was going to propose to Lynnea, the Kennedy Center reached out to me with the idea to do it on stage, but only after the show was over.
 I was all in for that; it was more than what I expected.

 I told Lynnea that we were going to go to a music festival.
 As she was getting dressed, I saw that what she was wearing was way too casual; I had to make her change.

 We went to have dinner at a Peruvian restaurant called Nazca.
 It was delicious, from beginning to end.
-After dinner, we head to the Kennedy Center [still Lynnea had no idea], as we pulled into the theater, I could see the smile on her face.
+After dinner, we head to the Kennedy Center [still Lynnea had no idea]; as we pulled into the theater, I could see the smile on her face.

-We walked into the gorgeous theater and Lynnea still hadn’t figured out what we are about to see.
+We walked into the gorgeous theater, and Lynnea still hadn’t figured out what we are about to see.

-As we are waiting for doors to open, we are walking through the gift shop and in the background the soundtrack of ‘In the Heights’ is playing.
+As we are waiting for doors to open, we are walking through the gift shop.
+And in the background, the soundtrack of ‘In the Heights’ is playing.
 That is when I see Lynnea’s face and eyes light up, and she literally freaked out.
 At this point, I was trying so hard not to show any nervousness because I didn’t want her to know what was coming!

 Once we are in the theater, we are led to front row center seats and enjoy every moment of the show.
 Intermission comes, and my anxiety level was through the roof.

-We go grab a drink and walk around Kennedy Center, and I’m just going over and over in my head what I’d say to her when the moment came.
+We grab a drink and walk around Kennedy Center, and I’m just going over and over in my head what I’d say to her when the moment came.

 I gave my phone to one of the people on stage to take pictures and videos.
 I had the ring in my hand, and I just started to act really awkward.
 Lynnea thankfully distracted by being so amazed at being on the Kennedy Center Stage.

 I grabbed her by the hand, pulled her towards me.
-I told her that I had completed the one request she had asked of me, that if I ever proposed to her, I was to talk to her parents first.
+I told her that I had completed the one request she had asked of me.
+That if I ever proposed to her, I was to talk to her parents first.
 As the words were coming from my mouth, I got down on one knee, and she broke down into tears.